 Fast forward to today, and life is very different.

 The Sunday-night dread has gone, entirely.
 In fact, now I spend my Sunday evenings relaxed and looking forward to my Mondays.

 I get to work with bright people like you who are full of potential and possibilities, even if you can’t see them yet.
 I get to help you move from that same sense of dread and misalignment that I had to feeling inspired about your options and clear on your next steps.
 Frankly, I can’t f****** wait.

 My work makes me feel like a superhero.
 With cape, boots, and EVERYTHING.

 And I’m here to hold for you that even if you’re feeling that same sense of creeping Sunday-night dread, even if you’re feeling trapped like I was, finding work that makes you feel like a hero is possible.
 I’m living proof.
 And so are the clients I work with.

 So, when the storm clouds are gathering over your Sunday evening, try these 5 simple steps…

 - Get clear on what self-care looks like for you.
 Try making a self-care list.
 Apply these when the Sunday night dread starts to attack.

-- Instead of getting on Google to ‘research the pain away’, make a commitment to have a real face-to-face conversation with someone about your career change.
+- Instead of getting on Google to ‘research the pain away’, make a commitment to have a real face-to-face conversation (in person or over Zoom) with someone about your career change.
 Be honest about how you’re feeling.
 Make sure this person is someone that you trust, who’s a good listener and who is on your side.
-Reach out on Monday.
+Reach out today.